zack-bitcoin/amoveo/docs/getting-started/turn_it_on.md

 [You can read about how to download the blocks and sync with the network here](/docs/getting-started/sync.md)

-To run this software in the background, use some software like screen.
+To run this software in the background, hold the control key, and click the D key.

 You can turn off a running node.